 There are five common events that involved in gardening tasks which are:

-During digging event, when gardeners puts the foot on the shovel it adds a lot of pressure on their knees.
+During digging event, when gardeners put the foot on the shovel, it adds a lot of pressure on their knees.
 During weeding and hoeing events, it involves repetitive squatting and kneeling.
-Some gardeners have experienced stiff and sore knees since they weeding a lot.
+Some gardeners have experienced stiff and sore knees since they are weeding a lot.
 Some early symptoms of gardener’s knee can include irritated knee joint when they are kneeling or bending in the garden.
 In worst case scenario, they might have torn meniscus or other severer knee injuries.

-Sharp pain in knee when kneeling while gardening
+Sharp pain in the knee when kneeling while gardening

 Factors that contribute to sharp knee pain

 Gardeners might experience a sharp pain in the knee when squatting, kneeling or bending during various gardener’s tasks.
 Knee pain is generally related to overuse injuries and knee wear and tear.
 Patellofemoral pain syndrome and chondromalacia patella are some of the most common conditions that can cause sharp pain in knee when gardeners are squatting, kneeling or bending especially during gardening tasks such as weeding and hoeing.

 Patellofemoral pain syndrome is caused by repetitive motions that’s often put stress on the knees such as squatting and kneeling during gardening tasks.
 Overuse injuries are the main contributor to gardeners who have experienced patellofemoral pain syndrome due to the intensity of the gardening tasks.
 A sudden physical motion in gardening activity can trigger sharp pain in the knee when gardeners who have the conditions discussed above.